Gail Rodgers McCormick

 Michael Hamer, Oregon

 Michael McCormick grew up in Dearborn, Michigan, near to the Henry Ford Museum and Greenfield Village, where he found the living past to be intriguing.
 He holds the A.B. in History from the University of Michigan, with additional graduate study.
 McCormick began his career at the Western Reserve Historical Society in Cleveland, OH, starting as a preservation technician on the US Newspaper Project and eventually rising to be Head of the Manuscripts Department.
 His specialty is photographic archives and library automation.
 He also wrote for the Encyclopedia of Cleveland History, and professional journals.
-He currently serves as Reference Director at a Mid-Atlantic state archives.
+He recently retired as Reference Director at the Maryland State Archives, and has assumed the lead researcher role for our company.

 McCormick Family History Services ™